BrandonTsai/cloud-native-cookbook/2026_GrowthHack/Career-Develop-Roadmap.md

 - Resource Optimization
 - Security Hardening

-## Learn from Job: Master Kubernetes
+## Learn from Job: Master Kubernetes and SRE

 Goal: We redesigned our container registry platform to be cloud-native, HA, and SRE-aligned.